-Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo In D.C.
+Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo

 Democrats' council of war

-House Speaker Nancy Pelosi is scheduled to meet with House Democrats on Tuesday afternoon to discuss what action to take as an increasing number of her members say they'd support impeachment proceedings against Trump.
+Pelosi is scheduled to meet with House Democrats on Tuesday afternoon to discuss what action to take as an increasing number of her members say they'd support impeachment proceedings against Trump.

-Pelosi didn't say what position she'll take or what announcement she may make after that conference when she appeared on Tuesday afternoon at an Atlantic Magazine event in Washington.

-She did, however, restate that she argues the kernel of the Ukraine affair is a simple one:

 Meanwhile, former Vice President Joe Biden was among the Democrats changing his tune on impeachment on Tuesday.